Dai Daiwei: 2024–2025 season

 Dai began the season by taking silver at the 2024 Asian Open Trophy.
 He then went on to compete at the 2024 Shanghai Trophy where he finished fifth.
 In late November, Dai competed at the 2024 Cup of China, where he placed seventh in both the short program and free skate, finishing in sixth-place overall, the highest rank of the three Chinese men competing at the event.
 While there, Dai would score personal bests in all three competition segments, including a short program over sixteen points higher than his previous best, a free skate over thirty-three points higher than his previous best, and a combined total score over fifty points higher than his previous best.
-One week later, he competed at the 2024 Chinese Championships, where he won the silver medal.
+Additionally, Dai won the silver model at the 2025 Chinese Championships (one week after the Cup of China), and set personal bests in the short program, free skate, and combined total score.

 In February, Dai competed at the 2025 Asian Winter Games in Harbin, where he finished in fourth place.
 One week later, he placed thirteenth at the 2025 Four Continents Championships in Seoul, South Korea.

 Selected to compete at the 2025 World Championships in Boston, Massachusetts, United States, Dai finished eighteenth overall.
 With this placement, he earned a spot for a Chinese men's singles skater to compete at the 2026 Winter Olympics.

+2025–2026 season

+Dai opened the season by competing on the 2025–26 Grand Prix series, finishing eleventh at the 2025 Cup of China and at 2025 Skate America.
+In December, he finished fourth at the 2026 Chinese Championships.